JorgePe/CodatexRFID-ev3dev/README.md

 Codatex RFID Sensor for NXT (http://www.codatex.com/lego-sensor.html) also works with the EV3 (at least with LeJOS and RobotC) but there is no driver yet for ev3dev.

-The Codatex RFID sensor is an I2C device but it also needs power on pin 1.
-That is a problem because current I2C modes implemented by ev3dev ("nxt-i2c" and "other-i2c") don't activate pin1.
-Since I don't know how to create a new driver, I made an adapter cable, with a PP3 9V battery conencted to pin1 (Analog Voltage) and pin3 (Ground) of the sensor (to prevent damage I cut the first wire so no voltage reaches the EV3).
+The Codatex RFID sensor is an I2C device but it also needs power on pin 1. <s>That is a problem because current I2C modes implemented by ev3dev ("nxt-i2c" and "other-i2c") don't activate pin1.
+Since I don't know how to create a new driver, I made an adapter cable, with a PP3 9V battery conencted to pin1 (Analog Voltage) and pin3 (Ground) of the sensor (to prevent damage I cut the first wire so no voltage reaches the EV3).</s>
+Since 25-July-2017 (kernel 4.4.78-21-ev3dev-ev3) the "other-i2c" mode activates power on pin 1 so a standard EV3 cable is enough now.

 The Codatex RFID sensor has 2 reading modes:
 - singleshot